Lolisolera/Emojipedia/README.md

 Technologies Used HTML/CSS, JavaScript, Node.js, REACT

+NOTE: This project uses npm for dependency management (package.json + package-lock.json).
+Please use npm install instead of Yarn.

+Created by Lola Marquez 👽

-NOTE: I've been using emojis for a long time now and didn't really know their real meanings...
+I've been using emojis for a long time now and didn't really know their real meanings...
 Did you? 😱

-Created by Lola Marquez 👽